Tay (chatbot): Second release and shutdown

 On March 30, 2016, Microsoft accidentally re-released the bot on Twitter while testing it.
 Able to tweet again, Tay released some drug-related tweets, including "kush!
 [I'm smoking kush in [sic] the police]" and "puff puff pass?"
 However, the account soon became stuck in a repetitive loop of tweeting "You are too fast, please take a rest", several times a second.
-Because these tweets mentioned its own username in the process, they appeared in the feeds of 200,000+ Twitter followers, causing annoyance to some.
+Because these tweets mentioned its own username in the process, they appeared in the feeds of 200,000+ Twitter followers, causing annoyance to users.
 The bot was quickly taken offline again, in addition to Tay's Twitter account being made private so new followers must be accepted before they can interact with Tay.
 In response, Microsoft said Tay was inadvertently put online during testing.

 A few hours after the incident, Microsoft software developers announced a vision of "conversation as a platform" using various bots and programs, perhaps motivated by the reputation damage done by Tay.
 Microsoft has stated that they intend to re-release Tay "once it can make the bot safe" but has not made any public efforts to do so.